StackmateNetwork/stackmate.in/content/learn/_index.md

 ### A tool for social evolution

 We often find ourselves projecting hatred towards money.
 Poverty is often seen as a side-effect of it.
-However, it is not money, rather FIAT money, that has created this reputation. `Fiat is a fundamentally rigged system.` This means, the incentives of those who take part in this system are rooted from biased first principles.
+However, it is not money, rather FIAT money, that has created this reputation. <b>Fiat is a fundamentally rigged system.</b> This means, the incentives of those who take part in this system are rooted from biased first principles.

-`A bitcoin standard fundamentally changes economic incentives.` The debt based fiat economy is the cause of half the worlds problems today, where a few advance at the expense of the many.
+<b>A bitcoin standard fundamentally changes economic incentives.</b> The debt based fiat economy is the cause of half the worlds problems today, where a few advance at the expense of the many.
 It is not the fault of any one single individual, rather from our collective acceptance of such a system that corrupts the incentives of man.

-For civilization to advance, we must seek the truth, and Bitcoin has provided us with the tools and memes to begin doing so.
+For civilization to advance, we must seek the truth, and Bitcoin has provided us with the tools to begin doing so and building a freedom preserving digital infrastructure.

-Bitcoin is the only instance of a `decentralized & immutable` ledger of economic activity.
-The digital equivalent of `carving facts into stones`.
+Bitcoin is the only instance of a <b>decentralized & immutable</b> ledger of economic activity.
+The digital equivalent of </b>carving facts into stones</b>.

 ### A global decentralized payment network